 Carnitine helps make energy in your body.
 Most carnitine comes from the liver and kidneys, but you also get some from food.
-People take carnitine supplements for athletic performance, heart disease, memory problems, and other issues.

 Most supplements contain one type of carnitine called L-carnitine.
 It's the same type that's in food.

 While carnitine is needed for good health, you probably have all that you need.
 People with genetic problems and some diseases -- as well as pre-term babies -- may have low levels.
 L-carnitine supplements may help them.

 L-carnitine is a popular supplement for athletes.
 However, studies have not found that it helps improve sports performance, muscle adaptations, or endurance.

 L-carnitine may help certain patients survive heart attacks, have less heart rhythm disturbances, and less chest pain.
 When added to regular medication therapy, carnitine may improve health in people with peripheral artery disease, but further research is needed.

 It is thought that patients with cancer may become carnitine deficient, and so carnitine supplementation may be helpful to reduce chemotherapy side effects.
 We need more research to know for sure, though.

 Researchers are still studying to find out if carnitine can improve memory and thinking problems in older people.